My Ancestral Chart

 While Benjamin was at war, his wife, Emily, and three daughters received an allotment of $2.50 a week from the (then) Village of Yonkers.
 Several months later he was "discharged for disability," returned to Yonkers, and worked there as a gunsmith, presumably for the Starr Arms company.
 Early in 1864, however, he re-enlisted, this time in the 6th New York Heavy Artillery, another Westchester regiment.
 He was wounded at Spotsylvania Courthouse and died of his wounds in Washington, D.C. on May 27th, 1864.

 Initially, William and Ethel lived with her parents at 43 Western Avenue in Yonkers, later moving to 43 Prospect Street.
 William was a tall slender man, with grey eyes and dark brown hair.
-He worked for the New York Central Railroad for 41 years, starting when he was 14 years old until his retirement around 1944 when he was 55.
+He worked for the New York Central Railroad for 42 years, starting when he was 14 years old until his retirement in 1947 as a milk superintendent.
 He was also a leading member of the Patriotic Order Sons of America.

 William and Ethel had six children between 1913 and 1932.
 By 1930, they were living at 107 Oliver Avenue in Yonkers.
 William was working as a "milk service foreman" for the railroad company.
 In 1939, his annual income was $2500.
 In 1940, they were living at 54 Groshon Avenue in Yonkers.

 William and Ethel's first child, Louis W. Bechtold, was born in Yonkers on June 29, 1913.
 Around 1935, he married a woman named Alice.
 Alice was born in Yonkers on May 19, 1911.
 They rented an apartment at 230 Woodland Avenue in Yonkers.
 Louis worked as a clerk for a carpet mill, earning about $1300 dollars per year.
 In December of 1939, Alice gave birth to a baby boy.
-Louis was 30 years old when he enlisted in the Navy in March of 1944 during the Second World War.
+Louis was 30 years old when he was drafted into the Navy in March of 1944 during the Second World War.
+During the war, he served on a destroyer escort in the Pacific.
 He was released from the Navy after the war ended in September of 1945.
 On September 29, 1981, 70-year-old Alice died at the Mt.
 Carmel Medical Center in Columbus, Ohio.
 Louis was also 70 but living in Dover, Delaware when he followed Alice two years later on November 13, 1983.
 They are buried together at Wesley Chapel Cemetery in Hilliard, Ohio.
 I have no idea how that got from Yonkers to Ohio and Delaware.
 Hilliard is about 15 miles northwest of Columbus.

 The third child, a daughter, Ethel Cecilia Bechtold, was born June 17, 1917.
 In 1939, she worked 12 weeks as a "finisher" at a men's hat factory, earning $60.
 Sometime after 1940, she married Michael Grznar.
 Michael was born February 9, 1911.
 They were living in Mahopac, in Putnam County, New York when Michael died in October 1975.
 Ethel was living in Florence, South Carolina when she died on June 3, 2001 at the age of 83.